jbshep/conversational-python-legacy/chapters/ch2_cond.md

 is `True`, so `drivers_ed` gets the value `True`.
 If the user types anything else, `drivers_ed` becomes `False`.

-Next, we have code that checks to see if the user age’s is still typically in the range that students take a driver’s education class.
-If so, and they’ve not had driver’s education, they are advised to do so via a `print` statement.
-The only way the `print` statement will happen is if the age is between `14` and `16`, and they’ve not had driver’s education.
+Next, we have code that checks to see if the user age's is still typically in the range that students take a driver's education class.
+If so, and they've not had driver's education, they are advised to do so via a `print` statement.
+The only way the `print` statement will happen is if the age is between `14` and `16`, and they've not had driver's education.

 Keep in mind that the programming practice in line 2 of Listing~\ref{code:drivers_ed_bool_expr} might not be a good idea.
 Your author